 Thus, with Plantinga and Van Til there was to be an intellectual turning point in the early 1950s.
 Plantinga was just beginning his career, Van Til was maturing into popularizing his position.
 Their influences were felt in very different spheres but with both being Reformed thinkers arguing for Christian philosophy from Christian premises.
-We will examine in detail in future sections what they brought to the table, but we have already intimated in our preliminary discussion that we will need to follow first Plantinga and then Van Til if we hope to salvage any hope for a rational, Christian philosophy.
+We will examine in detail in future sections what they brought to the

-339 Kuyper was a truly extraordinary reformer, serving as Primeminister for the Netherlands (1901-1905).
+340 Kuyper was a truly extraordinary reformer, serving as Primeminister for the Netherlands (1901-1905).
 For a representative reader, see Bratt, A Centennial Reader and for a more general view of his cultural philosophy see Macneil, Culture and Art.

-340 Kuyper and Warfield were contemporaries and had met when Kuyper had lectured when visiting Princeton, they were good friends.
+341 Kuyper and Warfield were contemporaries and had met when Kuyper had lectured when visiting Princeton, they were good friends.
 However, Warfield had written a preface to a colleague's introduction to apologetics in which he had criticized Kuyper's presuppositionalism.
 Kuyper and Warfield were the opposite poles of the Reformed community with respect to apologetics, but both were enormous intellectual figures in neo-Calvinism.
 We will repeatedly examine the differences between the two and Van Til's novel synthesis; see also § 3.5.5 for the detailed analysis.

-341 This was the subject of my MA dissertation, Dominion Theology.
+342 This was the subject of my MA dissertation, Dominion Theology.